 The Castle covers 13 acres and contains over 1,000 rooms.
 It is a kind of village, an eclectic jumble of buildings that span ten centuries of history.
 The lower ward includes the Albert Memorial Chapel and St. George’s Chapel, the burial place of ten sovereigns.
 The upper ward includes the monarch’s private apartments, visitors’ apartments, and the royal library (home to the drawings, prints, manuscripts and books in the Royal Collection).
 The Castle is the headquarters of several departments of the royal household, and also houses the Royal Archives and Royal Photograph Collection.
 Over 350 people live there, from domestic staff and archivists to retired courtiers occupying grace-and-favour houses.

 The Queen spent the war years at Windsor, along with her sister Margaret, and enjoyed riding in Windsor Great Park, putting on Christmas pantomimes and socialising with the Castle Company of the Grenadier Guards, whose job it was to guard the royal family.
-Today, she retreats to her beloved Castle for peaceful weekends, and on occasion hosts state visits for overseas monarchs or heads of state there, presiding over state banquets in St. George’s Hall, or – in the case of President Ronald Reagan – riding in Windsor Great Park.
+More recently, she would retreat to her beloved Castle for peaceful weekends, and on occasion hosts state visits for overseas monarchs or heads of state there, presiding over state banquets in St. George’s Hall, or – in the case of President Ronald Reagan – riding in Windsor Great Park.
 The 1992 fire that caused damage to much of the upper ward was a devastating personal blow.
 Restoration works, paid for by opening Buckingham Palace to the public, cost £37 million.

 Sandringham is a rambling neo-Jacobean mansion, built in red brick, with mock Elizabethan chimneys.
 It bears the imprint of successive generations of the royal family, from the Edwardian rococo of the drawing room to the pea-green dining room, hung with Goya tapestries, that is the legacy of the Queen Mother.

-Since then the Castle has been passed down by family inheritance; like Sandringham, Balmoral is one of the Queen’s private family estates, and is not part of the Crown estate.
-Traditionally she spends the shooting season – August, September and part of October – in Scotland.
+Since then the Castle has been passed down by family inheritance; like Sandringham, Balmoral was one of the Queen’s private family estates, and is not part of the Crown estate.
+Traditionally she spent the shooting season – August, September and part of October – in Scotland.
 The Castle is surrounded by a working estate of nearly 50,000 acres, managed by an official known as the Resident Factor.
 The estate includes Ballochbuie Forest, saved from timber cutters by Queen Victoria, the Loch Muick and Lochnagar Wildlife Reserve, and land maintained for deer, grouse and salmon.
 A malt whisky distillery located on the Balmoral Estate produces the Royal Lochnagar Single Malt whisky.
 More than 20 Highland, Fell and Haflinger ponies are kept for trekking and deer retrieval during the stalking season.

 Queen Victoria’s presence is very palpable at Balmoral; her specially designed thistle wallpaper still hangs on the wall, her tartan rugs and curtains are still in use, and her specially designed tartan and thistle chintzes still dominate the furnishings.
 Scottish landscape portraits adorn the wall, alongside endless ranks of antlers, and a statue of the Queen’s great-great-grandmother and her consort still stands in the gardens.
 Queen Victoria created the Riverside Walk upriver from the Castle, along with a series of graceful suspension bridges, and it is still possible to walk in her footsteps.

-Today Balmoral is not just a holiday home for the royal family – providing shooting, beautiful scenery and the outdoors life that the Queen loves.
+Today Balmoral is not just a holiday home for the royal family – providing shooting, beautiful scenery and the outdoors life that the Queen loved.
 It is also a well-managed working estate that attracts some 85,000 visitors a year.

 When the Queen launched Britannia in April 1953 she said that “a yacht was a necessity, and not a luxury for the head of our great British Commonwealth, between whose countries the sea is no barrier, but the natural highway.”
 By the mid-1990s, however, the high cost of running the ship became a matter of political debate, and in December 1997 Britannia was decommissioned at Portsmouth.
 A national competition was then held to find a permanent new home for the yacht and Edinburgh triumphed.
 The vessel is now moored in the city’s port of Leith and serves as a major tourist attraction.